FDA chief apologizes for overstating plasma effect on virus

 Hahn had echoed Trump in saying that 35 more people out of 100 would survive the coronavirus if they were treated with the plasma.
 That claim vastly overstated preliminary findings of Mayo Clinic observations.

-Hahn’s mea culpa comes at a critical point for the FDA which, under intense pressure from the White House, is responsible for deciding whether upcoming vaccines are safe and effective in preventing COVID-19.
+Hahn’s mea culpa comes at a critical moment for the FDA which, under intense pressure from the White House, is responsible for deciding whether upcoming vaccines are safe and effective in preventing COVID-19.

 The 35% figure drew condemnation from other scientists and some former FDA officials, who called on Hahn to correct the record.